Of Easter Ham and Heaven Posted by: Aaron Stearns | 0 Comments

-It’s T-minus 10 days until Easter.
+It’s T-minus 10 days and counting until Easter.
 Around here, that means people are counting down the minutes until they can once again indulge in whatever they gave up for Lent.

 The general idea around participating in Lent is that giving up something—chocolate, cigarettes (heaven forbid), trashy television, whatever—will bring the participant closer to the Good Lord and heaven itself.
 Now, as any good Southern Christian knows, the “giving up” of something for Lent is REALLY about prayer; you are supposed to pray every time you have a craving in order to prepare your heart for Easter.